bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.3.0**
+- Update to Among Us version 2021.12.14s
+- Fixed a bug where the Pursuer won if the Pursuer was the last killed or voted player
+- Fixed a bug where the option "Enable Mod Roles And Block Vanilla Roles" was not set correctly
+- New option for the Guesser "Evil Guesser can guess spy"
+- New option for the Guesser "Other Guesser Spawn Rate"
+- New ability for the Hacker "Mobile Gadgets" (including vitals & admin table)
+- New option for the Hacker "Max Mobile Gadget Charges"
+- New option for the Hacker "Number Of Tasks Needed For Recharging"
+- Fixed some UI bugs during the meeting

 **Version 3.2.4**
 - Fixed a bug where the Vampire teleported when the bitten player died